-August 2018 Doc Ref.
-B38671rr100i6
+August 2019 Doc Ref.
+B38671rr100i7

-&lt;sup>15 https://cdn.naturalresources.wales/media/686174/interim-wrpg-update-july18-final-changes-highlighted.pdf [Accessed August 2018].
+13 https://cdn.naturalresources.wales/media/686174/interim-wrpg-update-july18-final-changes-highlighted.pdf [Accessed August 2018].

 Options to resolve deficits or forecast deficits can be broadly categorised as follows:

 - Production and Resource Management options that vary yield (e.g. new abstractions) or which reduce/ modify usage from where it is abstracted to where it enters the network; - Customer-side Management options which reduce customers' consumption; and - Distribution Management options within or affecting the distribution network, such as leakage reduction or new distribution pipelines.